wso2/docs-is/en/docs/setup/encrypting-passwords-with-cipher-tool.md

 7. The system will then prompt you (twice) to enter the new password.
 Enter your new password.

 !!! info
-    For information on resolving the encrypted passwords see [Resolving Encrypted Passwords](../../administer/resolving-encrypted-passwords).
+    For information on resolving the encrypted passwords, see [Resolving Encrypted Passwords](../../administer/resolving-encrypted-passwords).

-    For information on customizing secure vault implementaion see [Customizing Secure Vault](../../setup/customizing-secure-vault).
+    For information on customizing secure vault implementaion, see [Customizing Secure Vault](../../setup/customizing-secure-vault).